jedsk/data-engineering-projects/project2/instructions.md

-## BigQuery Integration with GPT Assistant using Google Cloud Functions
+## BigQuery Data Retrieval and Integration with GPT Assistant using Google Cloud Functions

 ### Prerequisites
 - A Google Cloud Platform (GCP) account with a project set up.